LAPAROSCOPIC TREATMENT FOR OVARIAN CYSTS

 - Your doctor suspects ovarian cancer

-How are Laparoscopic Ovarian Cystectomies Performed?
+How is Laparoscopic Ovarian Cystectomies Performed?

-In this procedure, the doctor makes a few small incisions in the abdomen, and inserts the laparoscope.
+In this procedure, the doctor makes a few small incisions in the abdomen and inserts the laparoscope.
 It is a thin, flexible instrument with a lighted camera at the end, which guides the surgeon through the procedure.
 The tissue is removed with an endobag through these small incisions.

 What preparations will be needed prior to surgery?

 Any investigations or consultations arranged at the preoperative consultation should have been completed, to make sure there are no medical conditions that may cause a problem during the surgery.
 Patients should not eat or drink anything after midnight on the night before surgery.
 The bowel preparation medication should be taken as ordered.
-You should continue your regular medications, unless advised otherwise.
+You should continue your regular medications unless advised otherwise.
 Should you develop an illness prior to your surgery, please contact your surgeon immediately.

 What should I do on the day of the procedure?